Estimated reading time: 3 minutes

 - Finding the right talents

-- Motivation of your staff (and maybe your own as well!)
+- The motivation of your staff (and maybe your own as well!)

 - Politics (office or public – the one that doesn’t add value but hinders collaboration)